MTES-MCT/qualicharge/docs/schemas.md

 QualiCharge's API:

-- `id_pdc_itinerance`: this field is a unique roaming-ready identifier used to refer to a particular point of charge in a charging station, it uses a prefix that is delivered for operators by the AFIREV organism.
+- `id_pdc_itinerance`: this field is a unique roaming-ready identifier used to refer to a particular charge point in a charging station, it uses an operating unit prefix that is delivered for operators by the French ID Registration Organization.
 We invite you to see the
   [AFIREV's list of identifiers](https://afirev.fr/en/list-of-assigned-identifiers/) and [rules to define them](https://afirev.fr/en/general-informations/).
 - `id_station_itinerance`: similarly to `id_pdc_itinerance` this unique
-  roaming-ready identifier applies for charging stations (not points of charge).
+  roaming-ready identifier applies for charging stations (not charge points).

+The Qualicharge API **will not** accept \* nor any usual separator.
+Make sure to remove all separators before sending IDs through the API.

 ## Dynamic data